Sh4rk-glitch/Resume-AI/README.md

 - Interview prep, summaries, and tailored responses based on your résumé

 ### Why It Exists
 Traditional résumés are static.
 Resume AI makes them dynamic.
-Instead of reading a document, people can talk to your experience—getting instant answers, insights, and context that a résumé alone can’t provide.
+Instead of reading a document, people can talk to your experience getting instant answers, insights, and context that a resume alone can’t provide.